 Some recommendations of the Hollywood Community Plan are enacted concurrently with adoption of the Plan.
-These include plan amendments and footnotes, zone changes (including the removal of, addition to or change in Qualifying [Q] condition and / or "D" limitations, a community plan implementation overlay and height district changes).
+These include zone changes (including the removal of, addition to or change in Qualifying [Q] condition and / or "D" limitations, a community plan implementation overlay and height district changes).
 These are included in Table 7-2.